eschase4/Employee-Tracker/README.md

 <a name="usage"></a>
 ## Usage

 Once you enter 'node index.js' into your terminal, you should be prompted with an array of options.
-For further detail on how to use this application, please watch this video
+For further detail on how to use this application, please watch this video: https://youtu.be/KCgPawdRn8M

 <a name="contribution"></a>
 ## How To Contribute